 - General entries close Monday, 5th November at 5.00 pm (late entries will only be accepted for Wine & Beer, Floriculture, Cooking, Fruit and Vegetables which can be lodged in the Exhibition Hall at the Show grounds between 6.30-8.30 pm Thursday, 15th November and 9.00-11.00 am Friday, 16th November.

 - On delivery of exhibits you will be given your numbered ticket(s) and an access pass for Saturday.

-- A maximum of two entries can be entered in the same class.
+- A maximum of five entries can be entered in the same class.

 - Every exhibit must be your bona-fide property both at the time of entry and on the day of the Show, or as specified in the section entered.
 All work must be commenced and completed within the last 18 months.
 The exhibit can't have previously won a prize at any preceding OPAS show.

 - The arrangement, classification and grouping of the exhibits shall be under the control of the Hall Steward.